When copying with the Finder, new files will be created with

 Turn on Copy linked files and folders to copy the linked files.
 After turning this on refresh the source and YoYotta will reindex and the size of the source will increase.
 The archive will then be self contained and can be restored without needing the linked material.

+Internally in macOS these links are symlinks.
 Aliases are similar to links, but they are unique to the Finder.
 So YoYotta does not copy them.
 Aliases will not work on other operating systems or LTFS.

 Split image sequences